kthorp/pyfao56/README.md

 [test5](https://github.com/kthorp/pyfao56/tree/main/tests/test5) - The cornE12FF2022.py module contains code to setup and run several pyfao56 scenarios (including instances that use the SoilProfile class, the Update class, and both together) for a full-irrigation treatment in a 2022 maize study at Greeley, Colorado.

 [test6](https://github.com/kthorp/pyfao56/tree/main/tests/test6) - The cotton2022.py module contains code to setup and run pyfao56 for a full-irrigation treatment in a 2022 cotton study at Maricopa, Arizona and to demonstrate the SoilWaterSeries class for computing root zone soil water depletion from  measured soil water content data.
+The Visualization and Statistics classes are also demonstrated.

 [test7](https://github.com/kthorp/pyfao56/tree/main/tests/test7) - The cornE42FF2023.py module contains code to setup and run pyfao56 for a full-irrigation treatment in a 2023 maize study at Greeley, Colorado and to demonstrate the Visualization class for visualizing root zone soil water depletion and evapotranspiration time series.
+The SoilWaterSeries and Statistics classes are also demonstrated.

 ## Detailed Startup Information
 ### Core Functionality